mshibanami/xcstrings-cli/README.md

 Adds/updates one or more strings to the xcstrings file.

+* `--interactive, -i`: `boolean` (Optional)
+    * Start interactive mode to add strings.
+    * This is useful when you don't want to record a huge command to your terminal history.
 * `--key, -k`: `string` (Required unless `--strings` contains one or more keys)
     * The key of the string to add.
 * `--language, -l`: `string` (Optional)